AndyD87/CameraModul/README.md

 Target of this fork is to add CcOS for a Remote Control Interface to the device

+First Goals:
+- Get Access to GPIOs through Sockets
+- Implement Access Interface to Devices connected via SPI and I2C
+- Capture periodicaly additional Data like temperature.
+- Add additional Hardware-Buttons for Start, Stop, etc

+Current State:
+- CcOS is integrated into build script and output set to Extras.
+- Internal Web- and FTP-Server are running

+Next Step:
+- Add Device Access to CcOS.
+- Implement a Webpage-Reciever-Class for Settings and Status of Camera.

 # Original Part of Environment:

 ## The Latest Build